-Have you ever read an ingredient list on a packaged food item and come away feeling less informed than you started out?
+Have you ever read an ingredient list on a packaged food item and come away feeling less informed than when you started out?
 It’s little wonder.
 The labels on processed foods can be lengthy and highly cryptic!

 Many of those unrecognizable ingredients (especially those with acronyms for names) are best avoided if you are seeking to eat as naturally as possible.
 On the other hand, some beneficial ingredients lurk under technical-sounding names.